mayrop/datosmx/README.md

 # Covid19in-mx R Package 🇲🇽

 The R package covid19mx 🇲🇽.

-I created this R package quickly to get data about Coronavirus COVID-19 cases in Mexico that is retrieved [here](https://github.com/mayrop/datos-covid19in-mx)
+I am in process of building an R package to get data about the Coronavirus COVID-19 pandemic cases in Mexico.

+* Data comes from official sources, more information [here](https://github.com/mayrop/datos-covid19in-mx)

+**Warning:** This package is under construction!! 🚧 🚧 🚧

 ## Installation
 ```R